 Gordy was my big shopping helper.
 He picked out some special Star Wars tattoos, that we unfortunately dropped somewhere in Target.
 Then went back to find.
 Because he knew “his Daddy would love them so much!”

 Doug fills in so many holes in our family.
 Things I don’t get to, can’t get to, don’t want to get to.
 His strengths are not mine.
 He takes his role of providing and protecting seriously and does a tremendous job.
 And when he’s home he is quick to jump in, help with dinner, baths, clean up, yard work.
 I’ve said before I think he’d actually make the better Mom.
 Too bad we can’t job swap on occasion.
 But all I would be able to do in his office, is draw pictures on his white board and squeeze his Kylo Ren stress ball.

-Marriage isn't easy.
+Marriage isn’t easy.
 It takes so much work.
-It takes constantly working on communication, making time for one another, trying to support each other, and love the other just as they are.
+It takes constantly working on communication, making time for one another, trying to support each other, and loving the other just as they are.
 These things are easy to type out.
 So much harder to do.